jbrzozo24/ece5745-tut5-asic-tools/docs/index.md

  - PyMTL3-Based Testing, Simulation, Translation
  - Using Synopsys VCS for 4-State RTL Simulation
  - Using Synopsys Design Compiler for Synthesis
+ - Using Synopsys VCS for Fast Functional Gate-Level Simulation
  - Using Cadence Innovus for Place-and-Route
+ - Using Synopsys VCS for Back-Annotated Gate-Level Simulation
  - Using Synopsys PrimeTime for Power Analysis
  - Using Verilog RTL Models
  - To Do On Your Own